KhiabanianLab/MERIT/README.md

 ## Reference file

-MERIT needs an indexed reference fasta file (whatever you mapped your BAM files to) -- e.g., hg19.fa and hg19.fa.fai.
+MERIT needs an indexed reference fasta file (whatever you mapped your reads to) -- e.g., hg19.fa and hg19.fa.fai.

 ## Usage example